The Badwell Ash Story

 The cottage on the site where we live, Mill Cottage, and the neighbour’s house, Mill House, were so named because at the Northern end of the site there was an old mill which was destroyed in the 1920s by a severe storm.
-We understand from some local residents that in the 1920s there was a drought and people came from miles around to this site as this was the only place where the natural springs kept the mills running.
+We understand from local residents that in the 1920s there was a drought and people came from miles around to this site as this was the only place where the natural springs kept the mills running.
 Those same springs feed our lakes today.

 In the 1990s the owners of Mill Cottage ran the site as a commercial fishery for a few years.
 By 2005 the site had become very overgrown, but with a great deal of effort the land was cleared and the lakes de-silted and deepened.
-Planning Permission was eventually obtained for the erection of holiday lodges.
+Planning Permission was obtained for the holiday lodges, which opened in 2006.

 The Lodges were sourced from the Baltic.
 The extreme Baltic winters (often -30°C) cause the trees to grow slowly and the timber is therefore very dense.
 As a result the lodges remain very warm inside even in the coldest mid-winter weather.
 The lodges were assembled by a team of skilled joiners over a number of weeks using floating platforms.
 Each lodge sits on 19 concrete and steel piles drilled 12 metres into the ground, and each has its own over-water decking and balcony.